 Preventative Lawn Care Tip #1: Choose the Right Grass Type for Your Area

 Grass that is well adapted for your area will grow better and resist local disease and pests better.
 There are new varieties of grass every year.
 To find the best grass for your area, contact your county extension agent: http://www.csrees.usda.gov/Extension/.

 Remember grass doesn’t grow well everywhere

-Don’t waste your time fighting it if grass doesn’t grow well in all spots of your yard.
-For example, under a spruce tree, decorative mulch or shade loving plants that are tolerant of acidic soils can be a better choice.
+Don’t waste your time fighting it if the grass doesn’t grow well in all spots of your yard.
+For example, under a spruce tree, decorative mulch or shade-loving plants that are tolerant of acidic soils can be a better choice.

 Proper watering will allow your grass to grow deeper roots making it less vulnerable to drought.
 Water early in the morning to avoid moisture loss through evaporation.
+Water deeply and infrequently to establish deep roots and a healthier lawn that can resist weeds and disease.
 No established lawn should require daily watering.